OCamlPro/superbol-studio-oss/README.md

 portable and you can use them as you would any other coverage files from other languages.

-### Display coverage hightlighting
+### Coverage Hightlighting

-After running a program and having its coverage files generated you might want to display its content on a line by line basis in your program source code.
+After running a program and having its coverage files generated.
+You might want to display their content on a line by line basis in your program source code.

-To enable this coverage highlighting you can set `coverage` to `true` in your `launch.json` file.
-If you do not have this file yet, you can generate it by selection the `Run and Debug` pane (or with <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>D</kbd>) and then click on `create a launch.json file`.
+To enable coverage highlighting, you can set `coverage` to `true` in your `launch.json` file.
+If you do not have this file yet, you can generate it by selecting the `Run and Debug` pane (or with <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>D</kbd>) and then click on `create a launch.json file`.
 The generated file should have all the configurations you need to run or